temporalio/temporal-learning/docs/tutorials/python/sagas/index.md

 Temporal orchestrates long-running transactions, automatically compensating for failures.
 The compensation, combined with the guarantee that the method will complete execution, makes this method a reliable, long-running transaction.

-In this guide, you'll build a Flask API that uses Temporal to manage the booking process for cars, hotels, and flights.
+With this guide, you'll build a Flask API that uses Temporal to manage the booking process for cars, hotels, and flights.
 This approach ensures that even if one part of the booking fails, the system can gracefully handle the rollback of previous steps, maintaining data consistency.

 When you're finished, you'll be able to handle complex distributed transactions with ease and reliability using Temporal.